ankit223023/Hacktoberfest/README.md

+# This Project has been Exclued from Hacktoberfest - DO not make PRs

 # 🐱‍👤 HacktoberFest Starter Project 2021 👽

 Use this project to make your first contribution to an open source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!